 Here are some thoughts on statistical approaches for pinpointing personality types.
 Text analysis and crowdsourcing FTW!

 I recently discovered Typealyzer, a service that analyzes a web page and tries to determine the author’s personality type, in terms of Myers-Briggs Type Indicators.
-I’m not sure kind of classifier it uses, but it is apparently built on uClassify‘s API and trained using psychocographic text data gathered by Mattias Östmar.
+I’m not sure what kind of classifier it uses, but it’s apparently built on uClassify‘s API and trained using psychocographic text data gathered by Mattias Östmar.
 It determines each of the four dimensions independently, presumably using a “bag of words” document model.